 If you want to stop a creative from serving with a particular ad, just change its setting in the Include in rotation column (set it to NO to exclude it from creative rotation in the assigned ad).
 Learn more about status

-Select items in your campaign and click Edit assignments.
+Select items in your campaign and click Assignments.
 Your items must be the same type and fit the same size placement.
 They also must be compatible with the same rendering environment (display, in-stream, etc.).
 Learn more

 You can also replace creatives in your ads.
 Select creatives, click Replace creatives, and choose replacements.
 Campaign Manager 360 will remove your creatives from all the assigned ads and swap in your replacement creatives instead.
 Learn more

 First, make sure you have the right rows and columns showing in your campaign: Find the "Views" menu at the top of your campaign.
 Click Views > Customize views.

 Under "Hierarchy," enable "Ad," Creative," and "Exit event / click tag."
 Under "Basic properties," enable "Landing page."
 This way you can see which landing pages will be used for each item.

 Save your custom view (or just close the view menu).

 Look under the "Landing page" column in your campaign.
 Campaign Manager 360 shows you which landing pages will be used for each exit event or click tag when it serves with each ad.
 These landing pages may vary with each ad, depending on the ad settings.

 These are the landing pages that you ads will use when they deliver your creative.
 Click a landing page to change it.

 You have different options depending on the type of asset involved.
 Remember to check the tooltips next to your options to be sure which kind of change you're making.
 Learn more about your options